Getting freelance writing clients can be tough. 😪

 It’s easily one of the most effective marketing strategies for consultants.

-Did you write for a client and helped increase their revenue, leads, or another KPI?
+Did you write for a client and help increase their revenue, leads, or another KPI?
 Turn that into a case study for future prospects to read.

 A case study is essentially an in-depth review of your service.
 It’s been proven that standard reviews boost conversion rates by 63% in some circumstances.

-Capterra found that as reviews increase for your service or product, so does conversion rate.
-You’ll definitely want to include normal testimonials for this reason but case studies can be even more effective.
+Capterra found that as reviews increase for your service or product, so does the conversion rate.
+You’ll definitely want to include normal testimonials for this reason, but case studies can be even more effective.